PA Mentor Studio

 I was not accepted this cycle.
 How do I strengthen my application before reapplying?

 Before you change anything, identify what actually cost you.
-Guessing without data is how applicants repeat the same cycle twice.
+Repeating the same application with minor adjustments almost always produces the same result.